It bangs one about until one is senseless

 On 6th February 1952, 15 years after taking to the throne following his brother’s abdication, King George VI died in his sleep following a long illness.
-He was immediately succeeded by his 27-year-old daughter, Elizabeth, whose reign continues to this day, and his funeral took place a week later at Windsor Castle’s St. George’s Chapel, where Prince Philip’s will be held in a few hours.
-Soon after the King’s death, his grieving widow, Queen Elizabeth The Queen Mother, was sent a soothing anthology by British poet Edith Sitwell.
+He was immediately succeeded by his 27-year-old daughter, Elizabeth, who reigned for 70 years until her death in 2022.
+Soon after the King died, his grieving widow, Queen Elizabeth The Queen Mother, was sent a soothing anthology by British poet Edith Sitwell.
 This letter was her response.

 15 September 1952

 My dear Miss Sitwell,

 It was so very kind of you to send me a copy of your lovely book.
 It is giving me the greatest pleasure, and I took it out with me, and I started to read it, sitting by the river, & it was a day when one felt engulfed by great black clouds of unhappiness & misery, and I found a sort of peace stealing round my heart as I read such lovely poems & heavenly words.